An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: Introduction

-There has been a growing interest in analytic approaches to graph theory.
+Our arguments in this paper draw on recent developments in analytic approaches to graph theory.
 Probably the most widely studied approach is the method of \emph{graph limits} and \emph{graphons} introduced by Lov\'asz and coauthors \cite{borgs:MR2455626,lovasz:MR2306658,lovasz:MR2274085}.
-Related but distinct approaches have been studied by Hrushovski, Tao, and others \cite{austin08,hrushovski,goldbring}.
-Analytic proofs of regularity and removal lemmas have been giving using all these methods \cite{elek07,tao07,tao:MR2259060,towsner:modeltheoretic}.
+Related approaches go back to work on exchangeable sequences of random variables beginning with Aldous and Hoover \cite{diaconis:MR2463439,aldous:MR637937,hoover:arrays,kallenberg:MR2161313}, and more recently, similar methods have been studied by Hrushovski, Tao, and others \cite{austin:MR2666763,hrushovski,goldbring:_approx_logic_measure}.
+Analytic proofs of regularity and removal lemmas have been given using all these methods \cite{elek07,MR2964622,tao07,tao:MR2259060,towsner:modeltheoretic}.
 These techniques obtain a correspondence between a sequence of arbitrarily large finite graphs on the one hand, and some sort of infinitary structure on the other.
 Statements about density fit naturally in these frameworks since the normalized counting measure on large finite graphs corresponds to an ordinary measure on the infinitary structure.

 In this paper, we describe a similar correspondence which applies to sub-hypergraphs of sparse, pseudorandom hypergraphs.
 In the finite setting, the natural replacement for the normalized counting measure is the counting measure normalized by the ambient hypergraph.
 This introduces new complications in the infinitary world: we end up with a natural measure on sets of $k$-tuples which is not a genuine product measure.
 (This perspective on the problem was suggested to us by Hrushovski.)
 In place of a single measure, we end up with a family of measures, and the pseudorandomness from the finitary setting is used to ensure that this family of measures obeys certain compatibility properties.